revelaction/ical-git/README.md

 # Features

+- **Conceptually Simple Design**: Offers a conceptually simple design that allows for a relatively simple private self-hosted calendar solution.
 - **Notifications**: Offers support for Telegram bots and local Linux desktop notifications to keep users informed.
 - **Customizable Configuration**: Allows users to define custom notifications through a TOML configuration file.
 - **Systemd Integration**: Facilitates seamless integration with systemd for service management and logging.
-- **Conceptually Simple Design**: Offers a conceptually simple design that allows for a relatively simple self-hosted calendar solution.

 # Installation